huggingface/blog/leaderboards-on-the-hub-decodingtrust.md

 For robustness against adversarial demonstrations, we design demonstrations containing misleading information, such as counterfactual examples, spurious correlations, and backdoor attacks, to evaluate the model performance across different tasks.

-For privacy, we provide different levels of evaluation, including 1) privacy leakage from pertaining data, 2) privacy leakage during conversations, and 3) privacy-related words and events understanding of LLMs.
+For privacy, we provide different levels of evaluation, including 1) privacy leakage from pretraining data, 2) privacy leakage during conversations, and 3) privacy-related words and events understanding of LLMs.
 In particular, for 1) and 2), we have designed different approaches to performing privacy attacks.
 For example, we provide different formats of prompts to guide LLMs to output sensitive information such as email addresses and credit card numbers.

 For ethics, we leverage ETHICS and Jiminy Cricket datasets and design jailbreaking systems and user prompts to evaluate the model performance on immoral behavior recognition.